eunho26/eunho26.github.io/_projects/phd.md

 <!-- 주석 내용 5 -->

 ## Why Plate-Type Flexsplines Deform Easier than Hat-Type Harmonics
-We model the conventional hat-type flexspline as a thin-walled cylindrical shell whose top rim must radially deform under 2-point (180°) or 3-point (120°) wave-generator loading, capturing both membrane and bending effects via Donnell–Mushtari–Vlasov thin-shell theory and a Rayleigh–Ritz formulation.
-Finite-element validation then compares a catalog-equivalent size-17 geometry under matched diameter, tooth count (100), and tooth height (0.7 mm), with stricter thickness for the plate design (0.3 mm vs. 0.15 mm).
-Because plate-type engagement uses axial deformation, it avoids the large radial restoring forces inherent to cylindrical shells—especially under 3-point loading where bending stiffness dominates.
-The results show a dramatic reduction in required force: ~10 N to achieve 0.7 mm deformation for the plate-type flexspline, versus ~75 N to achieve 0.35 mm for the hat-type under 3-point loading, confirming the plate architecture’s lower stress demand and friction-driving normal loads.
+We model a conventional hat-type flexspline as a thin-walled cylindrical shell that must deform radially at the top rim under 2-point (180°) or 3-point (120°) wave-generator loading, using Donnell–Mushtari–Vlasov thin-shell theory with a Rayleigh–Ritz approach to include membrane and bending effects.
+Finite-element analysis compares a catalog-equivalent size-17 geometry with matched diameter, 100 teeth, and 0.7 mm tooth height, while using 0.3 mm thickness for the plate design versus 0.15 mm for the hat-type.
+With axial deformation, the plate-type flexspline reduces radial restoring-force demands, which become pronounced in 3-point loading due to bending stiffness.
+In FEA, the plate-type requires ~10 N for 0.7 mm deformation, while the hat-type requires ~75 N for 0.35 mm deformation under 3-point loading.

 ---